 The start of the Old Stage Road is accessed from Penrose Boulevard at the well marked four-way stop sign below the Cheyenne Mountain Zoo.
 When you reach the switch back where the paved road turns to dirt, set your odometer to zero.

-0.2 Abandoned Water Line on wooden aqueduct – At the parking area on your left, look up beyond the power lines to see an old wooden aqueduct carrying an iron water supply pipeline.
+0.2 Water Line on wooden aqueduct – At the parking area on your left, look up beyond the power lines to see an old wooden aqueduct carrying an iron water supply pipeline.
 This water line has long been abandoned but you will spot remnants of it along the way.

 0.8 Sunrise Trail – The Sunrise Trail is a historic trail that once led to the lesser summit of Cheyenne Mountain.
 This trail is also known as the Daugherty Trail.
 Only the first 2miles of this trail is on public land.
 Once difficult, it has recently been restored and rerouted.
 It is an easy and quite scenic trail to explore giving you a unique view looking down on the Will Rogers Shrine.
 A private property boundary stops the casual hiker before any notable destination is reached.
 If you encounter a dirt road, you have gone too far.